slevithan/regex/README.md

   \#   # hash char
   \s   # any whitespace char

-  # Since special characters in interpolated strings are escaped, you can also
+  # Since embedded strings are always matched literally, you can also match
-  // add literal whitespace by embedding it as a string
+  # whitespace by embedding it as a string
   ${' '}+

-  # Partials are directly embedded, so they also use free spacing
+  # Partials are directly embedded, so they use free spacing
   ${Regex.partial('( \d+ | [a - z] )')}

   # Flag x isn't applied to interpolated regexes, which use their own flags